-By now photos of circular purple hickeys decorating American swimmers have been featured worldwide.
-Commentary from Olympians is overwhelmingly positive: cupping is said to help recovery time and pain management.
-In most outlets this is repeated verbatim.
-America has another alternative therapy du jour.
+At the Rio Olympics, photos of circular purple hickeys decorating American swimmers were featured worldwide.
+Commentary from Olympians was overwhelmingly positive: cupping was said to help recovery time and pain management.
+In most outlets this was repeated verbatim.
+America had another alternative therapy du jour.

 Does this meaning cupping works?
 Probably not.

 While most commentators point to Traditional Chinese Medicine (TCM) as the originator of cupping, where it is heated and believed to shift the body’s energetic field, it has actually been used by a variety of cultures for at least 5,000 years.
 Egyptians were sticking suction cups on each other over 3,500 years ago, while Hippocrates was known to get his cup on.

 Most interestingly, though, is the religious reverence given to wet cupping in Islam.
 Muhammad prescribed this version, which involves creating a small incision in the skin before suctioning, as recorded in the hadith.